-Higher research and development expense as a percentage of revenues in the three-month period of 2025 primarily reflected a \$30 million write-down of certain assets in the Life Sciences segment and the timing of project spending.
+Lower research and development expense as a percentage of revenues in the three-month period of 2025 primarily reflected the timing of project spending.
+Higher research and development expense as a percentage of revenues in the six-month period of 2025 primarily reflected a \$30 million write-down of certain assets in the Life Sciences segment.